pacifictones/restaurant-page/README.md

 The Odin Project assignment.

-A small restaurate website consisting of at least 3 pages.
+A small restaurant website consisting of at least 3 pages.

 Uses 'tab' browsing with Javascript changing the page content.